 Adios Pro 4 and Pro Evo SL

-adidas introduced their Adios Pro 4 and Pro Evo SL towards the tail-end of 2024, but the wider releases will take place in January and February, respectively.
-Neither are as tech-packed as the record-breaking adios Pro Evo 1, although the Adios Pro 4 has been designed as a race-day model and features a new Lightlock upper and a more hardwearing outsole than the Pro Evo 1.
-Being honest, the mass market model is more the focus here, as the Pro Evo SL features Lightstrike foam, a low-weight build and an ultra-breathable upper for a budget price, making it a potential disruptor towards some long-time legacy franchises like Nike’s Pegasus line.
+adidas introduced their Adios Pro 4 and Pro Evo SL towards the tail-end of 2024, but the wider releases will take place in January and February respectively.
+Neither is as tech-packed as the record-breaking Adios Pro Evo 1; however, the Adios Pro 4 has been designed as a race-day model and features a new Lightlock upper and a more hardwearing outsole than the Pro Evo 1.
+Being honest, the mass market model is more the focus out of the two new releases, as the Pro Evo SL features Lightstrike foam, a low-weight build and an ultra-breathable upper for a budget price, making it a potential disruptor towards legacy franchises like Nike’s Pegasus line.

 The adios Pro 4 is due to land on January 2, with the Pro Evo SL touching down at the start of February.